Learn · Fees

 Don't forget advertising

-Most sellers run Amazon PPC, and ad spend is effectively another slice Amazon takes — it just doesn't show up on the fee line.
-At a mid-range total advertising cost of sale (TACOS), ads can quietly consume another 10–15% of revenue on top of fulfillment and referral fees.
+Most sellers run Amazon PPC, and ad spend is effectively another slice Amazon takes.
+It just doesn't show up on the fee line.
+At a mid-range total advertising cost of sale (TACOS), ads can quietly consume another 10% to 15% of revenue on top of fulfillment and referral fees.

-When you total referral fee + fulfillment fee + storage + advertising, the combined platform cost on a typical FBA sale often lands somewhere in the 35–55% range before you've paid for the product itself.
+When you total referral fee + fulfillment fee + storage + advertising, the combined platform cost on a typical FBA sale often lands somewhere in the 35% to 55% range before you've paid for the product itself.
 That's the number that actually determines whether you're profitable.

 How to find your real number